dougeby/IntuneDocs/intune/apps-monitor.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Intune provides a number of ways to monitor the properties of apps you manage, and manage their assignment status.
+Intune provides a number of ways to monitor the properties of apps you manage, and manage app assignment status.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.
+3. In the **Microsoft Intune** menu, select **Mobile apps**.
-3. Select **Mobile Apps**, then in the **Manage** section, select **Apps**.
+4. In the **Manage** section of the menu, select **Apps**.
-5. In the list of apps, choose an app to monitor.
+5. In the list of apps, select an app to monitor.
 You'll then see the app pane, with an overview of the device status and the user status.

 ## App overview pane